adafruit/Adafruit_Learning_System_Guides/BLE_Colorific/README.md

 ## Adafruit BLE_Colorific
 Simple Python script to control a Smart Bulb Colorific!
 Bluetooth Low Energy light bulb.

+This code accompanies the Adafruit Learning System guide at https://learn.adafruit.com/reverse-engineering-a-bluetooth-low-energy-light-bulb/

 NOTE: This is Python, not CircuitPython code - CircuitPython pylint checks are skipped.

 This code was formerly at https://github.com/adafruit/BLE_Colorific - this has now been archived.